Awni00/relational-convolutions/rebuttals/icml/message_to_ac.md

 We wrote a rebuttal that aimed to engage with the reviewer to provide them with the needed background to understand our work.
 Our rebuttal was factual, constructive, and sympathetic.
 The reviewer responded to our rebuttal in a defensive and unprofessional manner, continuing the adversarial tone of the original review.

 The reviewer has refused to engage in the review process in good faith and has instead turned to insults and a threat to downgrade their rating in retaliation.
+(Note that the reviewer has edited their initial response a couple of hours later; both versions are viewable under "Revisions".)
 This behavior raises serious concerns about the fairness and integrity of the review process, and is in violation of the ICML code of conduct.
 We are also concerned about the effect this may have on the other reviewers.

 ***We request that this review be removed.
 We would also appreciate your advice on how to proceed given this code of conduct violation.***